fb pixel

 To date, our students have come from a variety of educational backgrounds, including Criminal Justice, Psychology, and Sociology, but we welcome applicants from other social science disciplines with Criminal Justice-related experiences and/or research interests!

-You can see our profiles of our current student profiles and links to the theses of graduated students on our Graduate Students web page.
+You can see our profiles of our current students here: Graduate Students web page.

 What is your program like?